-Oswin Aichholzer1, Thomas Hackl1, Michael Hoffmann2, Clemens Huemer3, Attila Pór4, Francisco Santos5, Bettina Speckmann6, Birgit Vogtenhuber1
+Oswin Aichholzer1, Thomas Hackl1, Michael Hoffmann2, Clemens Huemer3, Attila Pór4, Francisco Santos5, Bettina Speckmann6, and Birgit Vogtenhuber1

-- 1 Institute for Software Technology, Graz University of Technology, e-mail: [oaich|thackl|bvogt]@ist.tugraz.at - 2 Institute for Theoretical Computer Science, ETH Zürich, e-mail: hoffmann@inf.ethz.ch - 3 Departament de Matemàtica Aplicada IV, Universitat Politècnica de Catalunya, e-mail: clemens.huemer@upc.edu - 4 Dept. of Appl.
-Mathem. and Inst. for Theoretical Comp.
-Science, Charles Univ., e-mail: por@kam.mff.cuni.cz - 5 Dept. de Matemáticas, Estadística y Computación, Universidad de Cantabria, e-mail: francisco.santos@unican.es - 6 Department of Mathematics and Computer Science, TU Eindhoven, e-mail: speckman@win.tue.nl
+- Institute for Software Technology, Graz University of Technology, [oaich|thackl|bvogt]@ist.tugraz.at - 2 Institute for Theoretical Computer Science, ETH Zürich, hoffmann@inf.ethz.ch - 3 Departament de Matemática Aplicada II, Universitat Politécnica de Catalunya, clemens.huemer@upc.edu - 4 Department of Applied Mathematics and Institute for Theoretical Computer Science, Charles University, por@kam.mff.cuni.cz - 5 Dept. de Matemáticas, Estadística y Computación, Universidad de Cantabria, francisco.santos@unican.es - 6 Department of Mathematics and Computer Science, TU Eindhoven, speckman@win.tue.nl

 Abstract.
-Let G = (S, E) be a plane straight-line graph on a finite point set $S \subset \mathbb{R}^2$ in general position.
-The incident angles of a point $p \in S$ in G are the angles between any two edges of G that appear consecutively in the circular order of the edges incident to p.
+Let G=(S,E) be a plane straight-line graph on a finite point set $S\subset\mathbb{R}^2$ in general position.
+For a point $p\in S$ let the maximum incident angle of p in G be the maximum angle between any two edges of G that appear consecutively in the circular order of the edges incident to p.
 A plane straight-line graph is called φ -open if each vertex has an incident angle of size at least φ .
-In this paper we study the following type of question: What is the maximum angle φ such that for any finite set $S \subset \mathbb{R}^2$ of points in general position we can find a graph from a certain class of graphs on S that is φ -open?
-In particular, we consider the classes of triangulations, spanning trees, and spanning paths on S and give tight bounds in most cases.
+In this paper we study the following type of question: What is the maximum angle φ such that for any finite set $S\subset\mathbb{R}^2$ of points in general position we can find a graph from a certain class of graphs on S that is φ -open?
+In particular, we consider the classes of triangulations, spanning trees, and paths on S and give tight bounds in most cases.